justinnoah/dualmeter/README.md

 ﻿dualMeter
 =========

 A jquery plugin that displays a graphical meter with two metering options.
-This is specifically useful for showing used, allocated and total amounts of RAM, disk space, etc.
+This is specifically useful for showing used, allocated, and total amounts of RAM or disk space, etc. in one meter.

 Usage
 =====